Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Hardness

-First, let us introduce some important concepts that are going to be used below.
+We begin by introducing several key concepts.
 Given a point set $S \subseteq \mathbb{R}^d$, a point $q \in \mathbb{R}^d$ is a \textit{dominating} (resp. \textit{dominated}) point of $S$ if for any point $p \in S$, $q_i > p_i$ (resp. $q_i < p_i$) for all $1 \leq i \leq d$.
 One can verify that for any non-negative weight vector, the score of a dominating (resp. dominated) point will be larger (resp. smaller) than the score of any point in $S$.
 Also, it is easy to generate dominating or dominated points for a given $S$.
 One only has to look for the highest (resp. lowest) value for each coordinate in the points of $S$.
-We say a candidate $c$ is a dominating (resp. dominated) candidate of a candidate set $C$ if $p(c)$ is a dominating (resp. dominated) point of the point set induced by the scoring attributes of $C$.
+We say a candidate $c$ is a \textit{dominating} (resp. \textit{dominated}) candidate of a candidate set $C$ if $p(c)$ is a dominating (resp. dominated) point of the point set induced by the scoring attributes of $C$.

-With these concepts, let us look at how to extend our hardness result to a general $k$ value first.
+With these concepts, we first investigate how to extend our hardness results to a general $k$ value.
 Suppose that we have an efficient algorithm that can only handle $k = \beta n$, where $0 < \beta < 1$ is a fixed constant.
 We show that it can also be applied to solve the $k = (n - 1)/2 - d + 1$ instance efficiently.

-\begin{thm} Given a polynomial-time algorithm for Fair Top-$k$ Selection with $k = \beta n$, where $0 < \beta < 1$ is a fixed constant, one can solve the Fair Top-$k$ Selection with $k = (n - 1)/2 - d + 1$ in the same asymptotic run time. \end{thm}
+\begin{thm}[$k$-Generalization] Given a polynomial-time algorithm for Fair Top-$k$ Selection with $k = \beta n$, where $0 < \beta < 1$ is a fixed constant, one can solve the Fair Top-$k$ Selection with $k = (n - 1)/2 - d + 1$ in the same asymptotic run time. \end{thm}